jettro/semi-website/_documentation/weaviate/current/query-data/filter.md

 {% include badges.html %}

-You can directly query the Weaviate knowledge graph.
-Finding concepts in the knowledge graph based on the Contextionary can be done through [exploring](explore.html).
+You can directly query the Weaviate smart graph.
+Finding concepts in the smart graph based on the Contextionary can be done through [exploring](explore.html).

 _Note: You can mix [explore](explore.html) functions with regular query functions._